Korboal/master_thesis_yso/README.md

 **LAV:**

-Due to the size of LAV tables and output, they are too big for GitHub.
-The tables and output PDFs can be accessed at following links.
+Due to the amount of stars in the LAV sample, the tables are too big for GitHub.
+The tables and output PDFs can be accessed in following links.
 Tables are the same just with different extension.
 They include all analysed 133717 stars.
-But, only try to use the stars that were marked as "True" for column "good_sed".
+However, please only use the stars that were marked as "True" for column "good_sed".

 * LAV YSO sample output PDFs in a zip file [7.26 GB] - https://drive.google.com/file/d/1zBmQ-QL6Wuf7PEe1OZUEh4C1Htc44fUn/view?usp=sharing
 * LAV YSO sample .fits table [65 MB] - https://drive.google.com/file/d/1oa5M7ReulgbVmSNugxSEkAIdmZVVkdQo/view?usp=sharing